firedot/tfe_aws_ssm_resource/README.md

 **Prerequisites**
  - Basic of Terraform, which could be gained [here](https://www.terraform.io/intro/index.html)
+ - Basic knowledge of Terraform Enterprise, or click [here](https://www.terraform.io/docs/enterprise/getting-started/index.html) to learn more about it.
  - Terraform Enterprise account
  - Terraform CLI should be installed on your computer
  - AWS account